hackingScienceBridgeAcademy/bridge-academy/docs/bridge_algorithm_session.md

 ## Your challenge: Creating hangman
 Sounding simple, but will require you to use fundamental programming concepts and see if you can solve it without looking at the solutions too much.

-If you can do this you should be able to move onto the harder problems at the end of the session.
+> If you can do this you should be able to move onto the harder problems (near the bottom of the page) .

 1. Write down your algorithm (in non-code form), of hangman works / what steps happen in a game of hangman? to help you think about how you are going to do it.
 For example